 If you are represented by an attorney, he or she will handle steps 1-5, below.

 - Notice of the mediation date will be mailed to you approximately 60 days prior to mediation.

 - All parties are responsible for submitting a Confidential Settlement Statement.
 Additionally, parties represented by counsel are required to submit a Mediation Readiness Certificate.
-Parties represented by counsel can click here to download the appropriate forms packet that includes the Confidential Settlement Statement, Mediation Readiness Certificate, mediation procedures and forms completion instructions.
-For parties not represented by counsel, please click here to download the appropriate Confidential Settlement Statement, mediation procedures and forms completion instructions.
+Click here to download the forms packet that includes the Confidential Settlement Statement, Mediation Readiness Certificate, mediation procedures and forms completion instructions.
 (Residential Foreclosure cases should use the Residential Foreclosure Confidential Settlement Statement, available here.)

 - If your mediation is rescheduled, you will have to fill out a new Confidential Settlement Statement or a new Residential Foreclosure Confidential Settlement Statement.

 - Your mediator will call you approximately two weeks before the mediation to discuss your view of the case, the status of any negotiations, and any obstacles to settlement.

 - Mediation sessions generally last 2 hours.
 (Residential Foreclosure cases generally last 45 minutes.)
 Follow-up sessions may be scheduled if both parties agree they are needed and could be helpful.